a-chakrawarti/React-Crownstack/handbook/README.md

 ![jsx-combine](./assets/jsx-combine.png)

+- JSX allows us to write HTML elements in JavaScript and place them in the DOM without any `createElement()`  and/or `appendChild()` methods.

+### Specifying Attributes with JSX

+> Since JSX is closer to JavaScript than to HTML, React DOM uses camelCase property naming convention instead of HTML attribute names.
+For example, `class` becomes `className` in JSX, and `tabindex` becomes `tabIndex`.

 ## props

 - `propTypes` does type validation of value in props of a component.
 We can also specify whether the prop is required or not and based on these warnings are raised.
 Considered "Good Practice".